Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-00/03-submitting/page-02.md

 ## Create a GitHub.com Account
 To begin, you need to register with <a href="https://github.com/" target="_blank">GitHub.com</a>.

 <span class="label label-info">Note</span> Please choose a username that you are comfortable with being part of your publicly-visible URL.
-For grading purposes, this should be a derivative of your name (make it easy on us, please).
+It's up to you, but I recommend making it something that you are okay sharing with others.
+This is a common question from perspective employers.
+They want a link to your GitHub repository and if it's something silly, you might not want to share it.
+Here are some examples.

 <ul class="pros-and-cons">
   <li class="icon-pro">michaelcassens</li>